ParthSharma1197/EDA-CAPSTONE-AIRBNB/README.md

 **Explore and analyze the data to discover key understandings.**

+## **Project Files :**
+* **Airbnb Bookings Analysis-Capstone Project.ipynb -** This file includes complete implementation of the project such as Features description, exploratory data Analysis done on the dataset.
+* **Project PPT -** This is a power point presentation file for the project.
+It includes various visualaized plots of EDA,conclusion and results.
+* **Project Summary -** A brief summary of the project.
+* **Technical Documentation -** This document includes all the basic information and description of different stages of the project.

 ## Data Pipeline
 1. **Data Understanding**:This step includes a general walk through over the dataset knowing the dimensions of the dataset, datatype, different features, Checking for          missing values.